XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 1. We started by creating a function that enables the frontend to subscribe to backend events via the `ContextBridge` (`onUpdateLedgerIndex` in `view/preload.js`)
 2. Then we make the function available by putting it in a preloader script to ensure it is loaded and can be used by the frontend.
 3. On the frontend, we can then use that function to attach a callback that handles frontend updates when the event is dispatched.
-We could do this in the console, in a `<script>` tag in the frontend or in our case in a separate file.
+In this case, we created a separate file, `renderer.js`, to define and attach the callback.
-4. Lastly, we dispatch the event from the main logic in `index.js`via `appWindow.webContents.send('update-ledger-index', value)`.
+4. Lastly, we dispatch the event from the main logic in `index.js` using `appWindow.webContents.send('update-ledger-index', value)`.

 To get the application running at this early stage of development, run the following command: